 Why do I need to know how to convert grams to ounces?

 Have you ever found the perfect recipe that you want to make only to realize that the ingredients listed are in grams but all of your measuring tools are in ounces?
 Don’t panic!
-To convert grams to ounces there is a simple formula you can use that we will discuss in detail below.
+There is a simple formula you can use that we will discuss in detail below.

 Knowing how to convert weight measurements between different units of measurement is a useful ability to have in the kitchen.
 It can, for example, allow you to use recipes written in the metric system, where weights are specified in grams rather than weight ounces, which is more familiar to American cooks.